Also Offer Tip Travel

 Travel Q & A (San Jose Mercury News)

-Is it safe to tow a boat on a trailer all the way down Baja California, Mexico?It's a long drive down Mexico's western peninsula ?
+Is it safe to tow a boat on a trailer all the way down Baja California, Mexico's a long drive down Mexico's western peninsula ?
 810 miles from San Diego to Cabo San Lucas ? but experts on Baja California travel say it's doable if you follow some simple precautions and rules of the

 Plain sailing in Bilbao (Belfast Telegraph)